Lovastatin

-Lovastatin, sold under the brand name Mevacor among others, is a statin medication, to treat high blood cholesterol and reduce the risk of cardiovascular disease.
-Its use is recommended together with lifestyle changes.
+Lovastatin (also known as Monacolin K) is a statin medication which is used to treat high blood cholesterol and reduce the risk of cardiovascular disease.
+Its use is recommended along with lifestyle changes.
 It is taken by mouth.

-Common side effects include diarrhea, constipation, headache, muscles pains, rash, and trouble sleeping.
+Common side effects include diarrhea, constipation, headache, muscle pains, rash, and trouble sleeping.
 Serious side effects may include liver problems, muscle breakdown, and kidney failure.
 Use during pregnancy may harm the baby and use during breastfeeding is not recommended.
 It works by decreasing the liver's ability to produce cholesterol by blocking the enzyme HMG-CoA reductase.

-Lovastatin was patented in 1979 and approved for medical use in 1987.
+Lovastatin was patented in 1979, and approved for medical use in the United States 1987.
+It is sold under the brand name Mevacor among others, and is available as a generic medication.
 It is on the World Health Organization's List of Essential Medicines.
-It is available as a generic medication.
 In 2023, it was the 132nd most commonly prescribed medication in the United States, with more than 4 million prescriptions.

 Medical uses

 The primary uses of lovastatin is for the treatment of dyslipidemia and the prevention of cardiovascular disease.
 It is recommended to be used only after other measures, such as diet, exercise, and weight reduction, have not improved cholesterol levels.